-Continuing Your Health and Life Insurance Benefits
+Health and Life Insurance

-Generally, you must have at least five years of continuous health and/or life insurance coverage immediately prior to your retirement date in order to continue your coverage into retirement.
-The five year requirement for health insurance coverage will not apply if you retire on a disability whether voluntary or involuntary.
+Generally, you must have at least five years of continuous health and/or life insurance coverage immediately prior to your retirement date to continue your coverage into retirement.
+The five-year requirement for health insurance coverage will not apply if you retire on a disability whether voluntary or involuntary.
 In addition, the Office of Personnel Management (OPM) has the sole discretion to waive the health coverage requirements for annuitants in exceptional circumstances.
 Under certain circumstances, your former spouse who is party to a QDRO and your surviving spouse may also be eligible to continue receiving health insurance coverage.
-For more information on QDROs, see page 13.